pnucse-capstone2025/Capstone-2025-team-40/README.md

 * **Our Response**: The team designed a distinct offline/online processing architecture to achieve high performance.
 The online, real-time request flow (pictured below) leverages a pre-built, high-speed **FAISS index** for near-instantaneous candidate retrieval, forming a clear and effective strategy for low-latency performance.
 To build user trust, the system now provides transparent weather warnings and includes direct links to each location's official website and Naver Maps URL for easy verification.

 ## Installation/Run Guide (설치 및 실행 방법)
 To start the frontend development server, navigate to the frontend directory in your terminal and run the following command.

-The server will typically be available at http://localhost:3000 or a similar address.
+Running the Frontend

 ```bash
 npm run dev
 ```

 Follow these steps in order to set up the virtual environment and run the Django backend server.
-The server will usually start on http://localhost:8000.

-## ▶️ Running the Backend
+Running the Backend

 | Step | Action | Command |
 |:---|:---|:---|